Which factor is NOT affected by the patrol techniques tested in the Kansas City Preventive Patrol Experiment?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

 The factor that is not affected by the patrol techniques tested in the Kansas City Preventive Patrol Experiment is corruption in law enforcement.
-The Kansas City Preventive Patrol Experiment primarily focused on evaluating the impact of different levels of police patrol on crime rates, citizen perceptions of safety, and related outcomes.
-Corruption, however, is a complex issue involving ethical misconduct, abuse of authority, and the integrity of law enforcement agencies, which is not directly influenced by variations in patrol presence.
+The Kansas City experiment primarily focused on the impact of different levels of preventive patrol on crime rates and public perceptions of police effectiveness.

 Subscribe